nadarasarbahavan/nadarasarbahavan.github.io/_portfolio/analog.md

 ---
-title: "Fully Analog Wall-follower (Coursework)"
+title: "Fully Analog Wall-follower (Undergrad Coursework-Electronics)"
 excerpt: "An analog wall-following robot that navigates a 400mm corridor and curved bends without any micro-controller, using sensor fusion and a fully analog PID control system driving a PWM motor controller."
 collection: portfolio
 date: 2019-06-01